Whose Line Is It Anyway? (American TV series): History

-Drew Carey was a big fan of the original British series, and was working with Ryan Stiles on the ABC sitcom The Drew Carey Show.
+Drew Carey was a big fan of the original British series and was working with Ryan Stiles on the ABC sitcom The Drew Carey Show.
 Whose Line creator Dan Patterson had been trying to bring the show to the US, and with the success of The Drew Carey Show, Carey was able to successfully lobby ABC to produce and air a US version of the series, offering to host and become one of the executive producers along with Stiles.

 The format of the US version was very similar to the UK version.
 A major difference was Carey's use of the game-show façade.
-While Anderson's point-scoring had always been arbitrary as a joke, he still presented the points as though they had real weight towards the final outcome of the episode.
-Carey meanwhile explicitly stated at the start of each episode that "the points don't matter," and sometimes emphasized this throughout the episodes.
+While Anderson's point-scoring had always been arbitrary as a joke, he still presented the points as though they had real weight towards the outcome of the episode.
+Carey, meanwhile, explicitly stated at the start of each episode that "the points don't matter," and sometimes emphasized this fact throughout the episodes.
 Another difference, during Carey's tenure as host, was in the show's ending.
 On the UK version, the "prize" for winning was to read out the closing credits.
 On the US version, the winner would take over as host while Carey took part in the last game of the episode, with the performer(s) who read out the closing credits being arbitrary.
-Later, when Aisha Tyler took over as host, the show reverted back to the original UK ending.
+Later, when Aisha Tyler took over as host, the show reverted to the original UK ending.
 The difference in standards in the UK compared to US prime time meant stricter censoring of both language and content on the US series.

 Production of the show was cancelled by ABC in 2003 because of low ratings, with already-produced episodes airing first-run into 2004.
 The ABC Family cable channel, which had been airing repeats of the show since 2002, also showed "new" episodes from January 2005 to December 2007, formed from previously filmed but unaired performances.